CumulusNetworks/docs/content/cumulus-vx/Overview.md

 | NAT | <font color="green">Yes</font> | <font color="red">No</font><sup>4</sup> |

 <sub>1.
 Cumulus VX provides artificial temperature and sensor outputs for simulation.
 You can control and test monitoring tools using these artificial sensors.</sub>
 <sub>2.
-Marking and remarking is supported in Cumulus VX using kernel and Traffic Control (TC) commands, but these are not supported the same way in Cumulus Linux.</sub>
+Cumulus VX supports marking and remarking using kernel and Traffic Control (TC) commands, Cumulus Linux does not support them in the same way.</sub>
 <sub>3.
-ACLs are supported in Cumulus VX using iptables, but the `cl-acltool` command is not supported.</sub>
+Cumulus VX supports ACLs using `iptables`, but it does not support the `cl-acltool` command.</sub>
 <sub>4.
-NAT is supported in Cumulus VX using iptables but not with `cl-acltool`.
+Cumulus VX supports NAT using `iptables` but not with `cl-acltool`.
 Using NAT within Cumulus VX is not the same as Cumulus Linux.</sub>

 ## Support Policy